 - Completed Radiography Observation Form & Confidentiality Agreement Forms.
 Applicants who elect not to spend time in a radiology department MUST indicate that choice on the Observation Form and return the form to the Admissions Office.
 (More information regarding this below.)

 - Pre-Admission Test must be completed.
 (Results will automatically be sent to the Admissions Office if testing at EMCC.)
-See testing information at the bottom of this page.
+See testing information below.

 All applicants to Medical Radiography who are offered admission to the program will be required to submit to a national criminal background screening process at their expense within 30 days of acceptance.
 For more complete details regarding this requirement please see Criminal Background Screening If after reading this information you have questions or concerns please contact Stacy Green, at email@example.com or 207-974-4679.

-Admission decisions will be based on an objective ranking system including, but not limited to: completion of prerequisite courses, grades, pre-admission test scores, recommendations, and attendance at an information session (information about these sessions supplied once application is received by the Admissions Office).
+Admission decisions will be based on an objective ranking system including, but not limited to: completion of prerequisite courses, grades, pre-admission test scores, recommendations, and attendance at an information session.
+See more information below.

 To be considered for admission for fall 2018, all prerequisites must be successfully completed prior to February 1.
 Applications of students currently enrolled in prerequisite courses will not be reviewed for admission until a final grade is received.
 The prerequisites (high school equivalent) required for admission to EMCC’s Medical Radiography program are: